 Among the many other problems that come with Bring Your Own Network are that IT support cannot configure the employees’ networks; no employee would agree to that if it includes censoring some websites.

 The IT support cannot troubleshoot issues with employees’ own networks as they may be related to different data carriers.
 For troubleshooting, the employee will have to call up the data service provider they are using.
 An option here could be to provide a single data carrier plan to all the employees but I do not know how feasible it would be.
-Almost everyone have their own favorites and hence some may not agree to change their network providers.
+Almost everyone has their own favorites and hence some may not agree to change their network providers.

 I would be glad to know your views and hence, will be waiting for your comments.